ING: Russia’s CPI keeps edging up, helped by RUB weakness

-Russian inflation keeps accelerating on a combination of cost, demand, and technical factors.
+Russian inflation keeps accelerating on the back of a combination of cost, demand and technical factors.
 While we continue to see 2021 CPI risks as limited, the upward price pressure is likely to persist in the near term due to grain price growth and RUB depreciation.

 This should add to the list of uncertainties calling for central bank caution this month.

-Russian CPI growth accelerated from 3.6% year-on-year in August to 3.7% y/y in September, which is in line with market consensus and our expectations.
+Russian CPI growth accelerated from 3.6% year on year in August to 3.7% y/y in September, which is in line with the market consensus and our expectations.

 The acceleration in the annual rate vs. August is largely technical: there still was a 0.1% month-on-month deflation this September, justified by the seasonality, but it was just smaller than the abnormally wide deflation seen last year.
-Combined with the prevailing market focus on foreign politics and FX market, the importance of inflation readings for now may seem low.
+Combined with the prevailing market focus on foreign politics and the FX market, the importance of inflation readings for now may seem low.
 However, there are still several observations worth mentioning in our view.

 Weekly CPI data suggest that deflation is nearly over.
 In fact, the entire 0.1% m/m deflation was assured by the second week of September, while in the other weeks consumer prices were flat.

-Local food CPI is experiencing upward pressure from growth in global wheat prices, which were up 17-22% y/y in $terms and 37-40% y/y in RUB terms in the last two months.
-This is a factor that is likely to prevent food CPI from posting material disinflation in the coming months.
+The local food CPI is experiencing upward pressure from growth in global wheat prices, which were up 17-22% y/y in $ terms and 37-40% y/y in ruble terms in the last two months.
+This is a factor that is likely to prevent the food CPI from posting material disinflation in the coming months.

-Acceleration in the CPI has minimized the ex-post real key rate to around 0.6%, a five-year low.
+Acceleration in the CPI has minimised the ex-post real key rate to around 0.6%, a five-year low.
 Given the persistent expectations of disinflation in 2021, the ex-ante real rate is higher – at around 1%, but still below the historical highs.
 Although the active phase of CPI acceleration this year is likely nearly over, our year-end expectations of 3.7% y/y are facing upward risks due to additional pressure from cost inputs and demand drivers.
-Near-term CPI pressures combined with mounting foreign policy uncertainties and market volatility add up to an easy call for an unchanged key rate at the upcoming Bank of Russia meeting on 23 October.
+Near-term CPI pressures combined with mounting foreign policy uncertainties and market volatility add up to an easy call for an unchanged key rate at the upcoming Central Bank of Russia (CBR) meeting on 23 October.

 -

-Dmitri Dolgin is the Chief Economist, Russia, at ING in Moscow.
+Dmitri Dolgin is the chief economist, Russia, at ING in Moscow.
 This note first appeared on ING’s “Think” portal here.

 Content Disclaimer: This publication has been prepared by ING solely for information purposes irrespective of a particular user's means, financial situation or investment objectives.
 The information does not constitute investment recommendation, and nor is it investment, legal or tax advice or an offer or solicitation to purchase or sell any financial instrument.
 Read more